Farms & Orchards

 Indulge in our farm-to-plate tradition, where buying local begins with our growers.
-In a landscape of rolling ranch lands and fruit-filled orchards, you can tell much of our heritage is rooted in agriculture.
-Out here we support our farmers by buying local and eating fresh.
+You can tell much of our heritage is rooted in agriculture in a landscape of rolling ranch lands and fruit-filled orchards.
+Out here, we support our farmers by buying local and eating fresh.
 It’s what we do.
 You can too at farm gates, fruit stands and our local farmer’s markets.

 Get some fresh Boundary goodness at farmer’s markets in Boundary Country in summer.
 Stroll through a riot of colour, touring food stalls packed with fresh produce grown right in the valley, known locally as the “sunshine valley”.

 Pedal and Picnic